dangi13/fueled-assignment/README.md

 This is just a basic framework under development for automation of both Web and Mobile applications.

-Completely custom designed for `propper` project.
+Completely custom designed for `fueled` project.

 **How to Run test**